 How to Diagnose Hybrid Vehicles

 Working on a hybrid vehicle can range anywhere from confusing to plain dangerous if you don’t know what you’re doing.
 It’s important to have a basic understanding of the vehicle you’re working on as well as the tools you need to keep yourself safe.
-We touched on this topic in the last article, “Hybrid Vehicle Safety and Basics.”
-Here we are diving into the most common mechanical failures with these vehicles.

 One of the most common failures in hybrids, likely no surprise to anyone reading this, is the battery.
 Although, it may not be the battery you’re thinking.
 The lowly 12v battery is the guy that has to start the party from the word “Go.”
 It’s the 12v battery’s job to wake up the hybrid vehicle ECU and shut the hybrid battery contactors.
 It’s very easy to overlook the health of the 12v battery since you don’t get the typical “slow crank” complaint of a dying battery in a non-hybrid vehicle.
 It works perfectly fine until it doesn’t.